gobrianyu/android_food_finder_uw/README.md

 - https://stackoverflow.com/questions/68284367/row-mainaxisalignment-not-working-with-fittedbox
 - https://api.flutter.dev/flutter/dart-core/num/abs.html

+Thank you to Jacklyn Cui for auditing the app.

 ## Reflection Prompts

 ### New Learnings
-What new tools, techniques, or other skills did you learn while doing this assignment?

-How do you think you might use what you learned in the future?
+A few new tools I learned and used during this project:

-- Went into xml files to fix some compatibility issues in order to get the geolocator to work
+- Editing xml files to add android permissions in order to get the geolocator to work.
-- Gained experience working with futures
+- Gained experience working with futures.
-- Learned how to put launch urls from an app
+- Learned how to launch urls from an app.
-- First time using scroll views
+- First time using scroll views (incorrectly haha).

+I can see tools such as futures being extremely useful in future projects.

 ## Challenges
-What was hard about doing this assignment?
-What did you learn from working through those challenges?
-How could the assignment be improved for future years?

-- Time management hahaha
+- Time management, hahaha...
-- There's still so much more I want to do with this assignment, and there are still some wrapping issues I would like to fix up for the resubmission cycle.
+- There was far too much I wanted to add to my app.
+Some extra components or features (e.g. adding photos) took so much extra time that resulted in me missing the initial submission cycle.
+Learning to hold my creative side back in future projects will be important.
-- I do think this project is maybe too open ended.
-I ended up planning out far more than I realized I could pull of within a week (taking into account all the homework I also had to do for my other classes)
+- I do think this project was perhaps too open ended.
+I ended up planning out far more than I realized I could pull off within a week (taking into account all the work I also had to do elsewhere).

 ### Mistakes
-What is one mistake that you made or misunderstanding that you had while you were completing this assignment?

-What is something that you learned or will change in the future as a result of this mistake or misunderstanding?

 Ugh where do I start?
 The number of times this darn app crashed on me was so frustrating.
-As I hinted at earlier, I ended up digging through forums online trying to figure out why the _determinePosition function I copied in just wasn't working.
-In the end I solved it by adding two new permissions in an android xml file.
-I made lots of mistakes with general usage of different widgets as well, and especially when I was working with futures.
+Learning to read the spec carefully is also a mistake I have to learn from.
+I ended up digging through forums online trying to figure out why my geolocator wasn't working just because I missed a line in the spec.
+I made lots of mistakes with general usage of different widgets as well (such as with scroll views), and especially when I was working with futures.

 ### Optional Challenges

-Tell us about what you did, learned, and struggled with while tackling some of the optional challenges.
+I did end up adding url launching into my app.
+I hadn't realised it was an optional extension and had just added it on a whim.
+Funny to see I'm on a similar wavelength as the project designer!